Mu Sigma Phi (medical fraternity): Activities

-The Mu Sigma Phi Foundation
+Foundation

 In 2004, alumni of the Mu Sigma Phi and its counterpart sorority formed the Mu Sigma Phi Foundation, a nonprofit organization which aims to support the projects of the UP College of Medicine.
 Its most recent project was the renovation of the Anatomy laboratory for the benefit of first-year medical students.
 This undertaking was completed in July 2006.

 In December 2008, Mu Sigma Phi celebrated its diamond jubilee.
-Its website] lists over 1,600 brothers from all over the world.
+Its website lists over 1,600 brothers from all over the world.